great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 Completeness checklist for ExpectColumnValuesToEqualThree:
   ✔ Has a library_metadata object
   ✔ Has a docstring, including a one-line short description
-    Has at least one positive and negative example case Has core logic and passes tests on at least one Execution Engine ...
+    Has at least one positive and negative example case, and all test cases pass Has core logic and passes tests on at least one Execution Engine ...
 ```

 Congratulations!
 You're one step closer to implementing a Custom Expectation.

-#### 5. Add example cases
+### 5. Add example cases

 Next, we're going to search for `examples = []` in your file, and replace it with at least two test examples.
 These examples serve a dual purpose: